IronCountySchoolDistrict/iep-printing-php/README.md

 ### Matching Form Builder fields with PDF fields

 First you must name the fields in the PDF the same as you named them in the Form Builder form.
 For example, in Form Builder lets say you named a text field `pdf_student-name`.
-In the PDF you would name the field where that goes to `student-name`.
+In the PDF, you would name the field where that goes to `student-name`.
 When the field name is pulled out of form builder `pdf_` is stripped from the name.

 ### Form Builder field types